uncefact/vckit/website/versioned_docs/version-1.0.0-beta/overview/roadmap.md

 import Disclaimer from './\_disclaimer.mdx';

+> Please note that the roadmap is provided for informational purposes only and does not represent a binding commitment.
+We appreciate your feedback and encourage you to actively engage with us as we progress through this phase.

 This document outlines our vision and planned milestones for the future development and enhancement of vc-kit.
 This roadmap provides a high-level overview of our strategic direction and key features we aim to deliver.
 Please note that this roadmap is subject to change based on user feedback and evolving industry standards.

 **Phase 1: Foundation (Current Release)**